RTIInternational/biocloud_gwas_workflows/meta_analysis/metal/ewas/README.md

    ## Running the analysis locally
-   Sometimes AWS Batch and Cromwell don't play nice together.
+   Sometimes AWS Batch and Cromwell don't play well together.
 In that case you can also run the workflow locally.
 Here are those steps.

    ### Prerequisites